2026 international fees

 Estimate

-Travel and medical insurance with Unicare (indicative cost) $620.00
+Travel and medical insurance with Unicare (indicative cost)$700

-Homestay for boarding students (during leave weekends and school holidays) $50 per night or $320 per week
+Homestay for boarding students (during leave weekends and school holidays)$70 per night or $420 per week

-Please note that there may be other expenses that could be charged to a student’s account.
+Please note that additional expenses may be charged to a student’s account.
 These will vary but could include:

 • Boarding house trips